geoffmunn/utility-scripts/README.md

 If this file is corrupted or you forget the password then you can delete it and start again.

+### get_balances.py

+This will return the balances for each coin type on all of your wallets.
+You provide the same password as you used in the configuration step, and say yes or no to just getting the LUNC and USTC summaries.

 ### manage_wallets.py

 To make transactions on your wallets, you need to run ```manage_wallets.py```.
 Provide the same password you used in the configuration step, and then select the operation you want to do.